cdxcore.subdir#

 • F.cache_info.signature : signature of the function

-• Additonal information available during a call to a decorated function F, and thereafter:
+• Additonal information available during a call to a decorated function F, and thereafter (these proprties are not thread-safe):

 • F.cache_info.version : unique version string reflecting all dependencies.